- VMware backup solutions

 - Yuri M. – “We love the product because it restores quickly in case of emergency and also the learning curve is quick.
 The reports are also very informative so we can know exactly what is happening with the backups and make sure we can restore in case of need.”

 - Greg L. – “Needed to replace two old backup solutions, one that handled virtual, the other handled physical servers.
 Unitrends allowed us to consolidate our backups to one solution that has been supremely reliable”

 Veeam is another name that is popular on the backup and recovery market – and its product also works with both Hyper-V and VMware appliances.
 However, Veeam does not stop here and can also offer features such as VMware migration, granular recovery, support for both Linux and Windows, vCloud director support, and more.

 Veeam’s VMware backup capabilities are available for all of the Veeam Backup & Replication users, as well as for Veeam Availability Suite users (Veeam Backup & Replication + Veeam ONE).
 There’s also a 30-day free trial and multiple free versions of different products, with some limitations in functionality.

-Another interesting example of a VMware backup solution is N-Able Backup – a backup platform that offers multiple different backup options and works on a Software-as-a-Service model.
+Another interesting example of a VMware backup solution is N-able Cove Data Protection – a backup platform that offers multiple different backup options and works on a Software-as-a-Service model.
 It works with both Hyper-V and VMware, can take snapshots of your entire virtual environment, encrypts all of your data while offering disaster protection, compatibility with several cloud storage services, as well as the ability to work with different environments from the same account.

 N-Able is a commercial product that tailors its price depending on the client’s needs and purposes – but it also has a free 30-day trial with no limitations in terms of capability, allowing customers to explore the product before purchasing it for their company or business.